llaniewski/mkdocs-base/docs/3.-Running-simulations/examples.md

 `scale`         | Used to resize `.stl` file, can be specified with units, or as a fraction(e.g. 1/100).
 `Xrot,Yrot,Zrot`| Rotates geometry aroun X/Y/Z axis by given amount in degrees.
 `x,y,z`         | Translates geometry along X/Y/Z axis  by given amount.
 Distance can be specified in real-world units or number of grid points(without unit).
-`side`          | Chose if geometry will be treated as wall, possible arguments: `"in"`,`"out"`
+`side`          | Chose if geometry will be treated as wall, possible arguments: `"in"`,`"out"`, '"surface"'.

 ##Symmetry

-TODO:ustalić jak było z przesunięciem przy symetri, czy ma ona być na ostatnim elemencie ciała czy jedno za nim.
+[//]: # (TODO:ustalić jak było z przesunięciem przy symetri, czy ma ona być na ostatnim elemencie ciała czy jedno za nim)

 ##Synthetic Turbulence

 A synthetic turbulence generator is implemented in TCLB solver.
-It is based on modified von Karman-Pao spectrum([Bailly and Juve, 1999](https://arc.aiaa.org/doi/10.2514/6.1999-1872))
+It is based on modified von Karman-Pao spectrum([Bailly and Juve, 1999](https://arc.aiaa.org/doi/10.2514/6.1999-1872)).
 ```xml
 <?xml version="1.0"?>
 <CLBConfig version="2.0" output="output/test">